 If the bot goes to these URLs, but they don’t exist, guess what?
 It generates 404 errors.

 The 404 error detection catches these activities.
 If the activities meet a certain threshold, it blocks this visitor by banning the incoming IP address.

 This 404 error detection is the first and an effective line of defense for your precious website.
 If you think your site is too small to have these attacks?
 Think again.
 The invaders are robots.
 They don’t need to have a break, and if there is a loose end on your website, they take your site down like clockwork.

-We hope that we raised your awareness to your website security.
+We hope that we raised your awareness of your website security.